After camping for three nights at the beautiful but often-windswept Cape Blanco State

 continued my southward voyage down U.S. 101.

-although I've driven right by it on Highway 101 at least 30 times, I've never
+although I've driven by it on Highway 101 at least 30 times, I've never

-best part of Port Orford State Park is the old dog tag machine that sits
+I thought the best part of Port Orford State Park, though, was the old dog tag machine that sits

 in the corner of the the headquarters building.
 The machine still